ktynski/FractalRecursiveCoherence/QUICK_REFERENCE.md

-# Quick Reference: The Essential Facts
+# Quick Reference: The Essential Facts (90% Validation Update)

 ## The Claim
 Spacetime has ring+cross topology at Planck scale.
 This topology mathematically generates α = 1/137.